-Mineral Exploration and Development Risk
+Mineral Exploration and Evaluation Risk

-The Macarthur Iron Ore Projects are in the exploration and development stage.
-Development of the Company's properties will only proceed upon obtaining satisfactory exploration results.
-Mineral exploration and development involves a high degree of risk and few properties which are explored are ultimately developed into producing mines.
-There is no assurance that mineral exploration and development activities will result in the discovery and development of a body of commercial minerals on any of the Company's properties.
+The Macarthur Iron Ore Projects are in the exploration and evaluation stage.
+Evaluation of the Company's properties will only proceed upon obtaining satisfactory exploration results.
+Mineral exploration and evaluation involves a high degree of risk and few properties which are explored are ultimately developed into producing mines.
+There is no assurance that mineral exploration and evaluation activities will result in the discovery and development of a body of commercial minerals on any of the Company's properties.
 Several years may pass between the discovery of a deposit and its exploitation.
 Most exploration projects do not result in the discovery of commercially mineralized deposits.